luwae/turing/README.md

 # turing
 Tools to Design and Run Turing Machines

 The tools and machines in this repository have no practical relevance, they are merely created for fun and to use them in other projects.
 The design uses a variant of **Skeleton Tables** from Turing's original 1936 paper, which can be expanded trivially to form concrete turing machines.
-For more information on the design, check the **DESIGN** files.
+For more information on the design, check the **DESIGN** files in the machines/ directory.

-features:
+features (complete):
  * abstract turing machines
     + language grammar
     + source-to-source compiler
-    + interpreter (planned)
  * concrete turing machines
     + language grammar
     + interpreter

+features (planned):
-    + compiled file format (planned)
+ * compressed turing machine file format
-    + compiler (planned)
-    + runtime (planned)

-machines:
+machines (complete):
  * calculate pi to arbitrary precision

+machines (planned):
- * calculate e to arbitrary precision (planned)
+ * calculate e to arbitrary precison
+ * 8-bit stack machine

+**NOTE:** this project is currently being reworked in C (see the cturing/ directory)